termux/termux-packages/docs/FORMAT.md

 - All `.md` should be set to `644` permission.

-- All characters should be escaped.
+- All special characters should be escaped.

 - All names of `.md` should be capitalised.